Augmented reality: Human-in-the-loop operation of robots

+Apps

-Snapchat users have access to augmented reality in the company's instant messaging app through use of camera filters.
-In September 2017, Snapchat updated its app to include a camera filter that allowed users to render an animated, cartoon version of themselves called "Bitmoji".
-These animated avatars would be projected in the real world through the camera, and can be photographed or video recorded.
-In the same month, Snapchat also announced a new feature called "Sky Filters" that will be available on its app.
+Snapchat users have access to augmented reality features.
+In September 2017, Snapchat announced a feature called "Sky Filters" that will be available on its app.
 This new feature makes use of augmented reality to alter the look of a picture taken of the sky, much like how users can apply the app's filters to other pictures.
 Users can choose from sky filters such as starry night, stormy clouds, beautiful sunsets, and rainbow.

+Google launched an augmented reality feature for Google Maps on Pixel phones that identifies users' location and places signs and arrows on the device screen to show a user navigation directions.

 Concerns

 Reality modifications

 In a paper titled "Death by Pokémon GO", researchers at Purdue University's Krannert School of Management claim the game caused "a disproportionate increase in vehicular crashes and associated vehicular damage, personal injuries, and fatalities in the vicinity of locations, called PokéStops, where users can play the game while driving."
 Using data from one municipality, the paper extrapolates what that might mean nationwide and concluded "the increase in crashes attributable to the introduction of Pokémon GO is 145,632 with an associated increase in the number of injuries of 29,370 and an associated increase in the number of fatalities of 256 over the period of 6 July 2016, through 30 November 2016."
 The authors extrapolated the cost of those crashes and fatalities at between $2bn and $7.3 billion for the same period.
 Furthermore, more than one in three surveyed advanced Internet users would like to edit out disturbing elements around them, such as garbage or graffiti.
 They would like to even modify their surroundings by erasing street signs, billboard ads, and uninteresting shopping windows.
-So it seems that AR is as much a threat to companies as it is an opportunity.
-Although, this could be a nightmare to numerous brands that do not manage to capture consumer imaginations it also creates the risk that the wearers of augmented reality glasses may become unaware of surrounding dangers.
 Consumers want to use augmented reality glasses to change their surroundings into something that reflects their own personal opinions.
 Around two in five want to change the way their surroundings look and even how people appear to them.

-Next, to the possible privacy issues that are described below, overload and over-reliance issues are the biggest danger of AR.
-For the development of new AR-related products, this implies that the user-interface should follow certain guidelines as not to overload the user with information while also preventing the user from over-relying on the AR system such that important cues from the environment are missed.
-This is called the virtually-augmented key.
-Once the key is ignored, people might not desire the real world anymore.